A homotopy invariant of stable maps to oriented surfaces: Abstract

 \section{Abstract}

-The singular set of a generic map $f\co M\to F$ of a manifold $M$ of dimension $m\ge 2$ to an oriented surface $F$ is a closed smooth curve $\Sigma(f)$.
-We study the parity of the number of components of $\Sigma(f)$.
+The singular set of a generic map from a closed manifold of dimension at least $2$ to the plane is a smooth closed curve.
+We study the parity of the number of components of the singular set under the assumption that the map is an image simple fold map, i.e., the map's restriction to its singular set is a smooth embedding.

-The image $f(\Sigma)$ of the singular set inherits canonical local orientations via so-called chessboard functions.
-Such a local orientation gives rise to the cumulative winding number $\omega(f)\in \frac{1}{2}\Z$ of $\Sigma(f)$.
-When the dimension of the manifold $M$ is even we also define an invariant $I(f)$ which is the residue class modulo $4$ of the sum of the number of components of $\Sigma(f)$, the number of cusps, and twice the number of self-intersection points of $f(\Sigma)$.
-Using the cumulative winding number and the invariant $I(f)$, we show that the parity of the number of connected components of $\Sigma(f)$ does not change under homotopy of $f$ provided that one of the following conditions is satisfied: (i) the dimension of $M$ is even, (ii) the singular set of the homotopy is an orientable manifold, or (iii) the image of the singular set of the homotopy does not have triple self-intersection points.
+The image of the singular set of a map to a plane inherits canonical local orientations via so-called chessboard functions.
+Such a local orientation gives rise to a cumulative winding number, which is an integer or a half integer.
+When the dimension of the source manifold is even, we also define an invariant $I$ which is the residue class modulo 4 of the sum of twice the number of components of the singular set, the number of cusps, and twice the number of self-intersection points of the image of the singular set.
+Using the cumulative winding number and the invariant $I$, we show that the parity of the number of connected components of the singular set does not change under homotopy between image simple fold maps provided that one of the following conditions is satisfied: (i) the dimension of the source manifold is even, (ii) the image of the singular set of the homotopy does not have triple self-intersection points, or (iii) the singular set of the homotopy is an orientable manifold with boundary.